 These laws do not protect you from A1 felony possession of controlled substances (8 or more ounces), the sale or intent to sell controlled substances, probation or parole violations, and open warrants for your arrest.
 These laws typically only help those that act without the expectation of reward, so paid rescuers are usually held accountable for any mistakes because they are expected to do their jobs correctly.
 In New York, public health laws also require public institutions and businesses like gyms to maintain automatic external defibrillators that can provide a shock to restart someone’s heart during an emergency.

-Importance of Good Samaritan Law
+Importance of This Law

 Contact Winkler Kurtz, LLP